 The Empowered Parenting programme has been bobbing around in my head for at least ten years, maybe even fifteen.
-However, my children were of an age where they really needed me to be present and available for them; therefore, any ideas about doing anything more than my client work was shelved for the future.
+However, my children were of an age where they really needed me to be present and available for them; therefore, any ideas about doing anything more than my client work were shelved for the future.

-My dad was pretty traditional, and my stepmother was completely unavailable.
+My dad was very traditional, and my stepmother was completely unavailable.
 This made childhood very tricky at times as neither parent was available emotionally; however, it was my normal.
 It's only since I've grown older that I can see the pitfalls in how I was raised and the challenges this presented to me as an adolescent and young adult.

-We now know that a lot of previous generation parenting has been far from adequate.
+We now know that a lot of previous-generation parenting has been far from adequate.
 Our children are becoming far more independent and intelligent, and previous generational parenting strategies are simply no longer fit for purpose... to be honest, I'm not sure they were ever fit for purpose.
 Still, in our parent's defence, they didn't know any better.

 20+ years on, my work has consistently reinforced that people experience life challenges differently, and their parenting and childhoods ALWAYS feature somewhere amongst it all.

 This is not to say that people who have had difficult childhoods are the only ones who struggle... no, no, no. You would be surprised at how challenging life is for people who have been nurtured and had everything done for them.
 You would think that such parenting would be perfect, right?
-No. Parenting is a delicate balance, and finding that balance is essential but not something easy to find.
+No. Parenting is a delicate balance; finding that balance is essential but not easy to find.

 I want to help people to change this!
-I want to help people see that with a bit of a deep dive into their belief system about what a parent is and how to parent, we can shape our parenting journey to what we want for our children, not steeped in the way we were raised.
+I want to help people see that with a bit of a deep dive into their belief system about what a parent is and how to parent, we can shape our parenting journey to what we want for our children, not steeped in how we were raised.
 This is not to say that we won't bring some traits forward; however, we will bring them forward with awareness and choice.

 For our relationships with our children to thrive and for them to be able to make healthy decisions and have good mental health, we need to get alongside our children and parent them with their future in mind, not based on our own needs or experiences.